 \section{Introduction}

-Let $G = G(V,E)$ denote a simple, connected graph with the vertex set $V$ and edge set $E$.
-A Hamiltonian cycle $C$ in $G$ is a cycle that passes through each vertex of $G$ exactly once.
-The existence of a Hamiltonian cycle is one of the important properties of a graph and the problem to find a Hamiltonian cycle in a graph is NP-complete.
+Let $G$ denote a simple, connected graph.
+A cycle in $G$ is called a Hamiltonian cycle if it covers all the vertices of the graph.
+The existence of a Hamiltonian cycle is one of the important properties of a graph and the problem to find a Hamiltonian cycle is NP-complete.

 Let $F$ denote a closed surface.
-An embedding of a graph $G$ into $F$ is called a {\it map} $M$ on $F$ if the closure of each component of $F\setminus G$ is a $p$-gonal 2-disk $D_p$ ($p \geq 3$), also called face, and the non-empty intersection of any such two disks is either a vertex or an edge.
-A map is called a triangulation of a surface $F$ if each disk is $D_3$.
-A cycle of faces around a vertex $v$ is called the face-cycle at $v$.
+An embedding of $G$ into $F$ is called a map $M$ on $F$ if the closure of each component of $F\setminus G$ is a $p$-gonal 2-disk $D_p$,$(p \geq 3)$, also called face, and the non-empty intersection of any such two disks is either a vertex or an edge.
+A map on $F$ is called a triangulation if each disk is triangular, $i.e.$, $p=3$.
+A cyclic sequence of faces around a vertex $v$ is called the face-cycle at $v$.
 In a map, if the face-cycle at each vertex is same, the map is called semi-equivelar.

-A connected graph $G$ is $k$-connected if the removal of $k-1$ vertices always leaves a non-trivial connected graph.
+A graph $G$ is $k$-connected if the removal of $k-1$ vertices leaves a non-trivial connected graph.
 The connectivity $\kappa(G)$ is the maximum non-negative integer $k$ for which $G$ is $k$-connected.
-We call a map is $k$-connected (resp.
+A map is called $k$-connected (resp.
 Hamiltonian) if the underlying graph is $k$-connected (resp.
 Hamiltonian).

-The connectivity of a graph plays an important role to discuss the Hamiltonicity of a graph and, a lot of progress has been made by using it in the case of maps (graphs on surfaces).
-It goes back to 1931 when Whitney \cite{whitney(1931)} initiated the theory of Hamiltonian cycle in maps where he used the connectivity of the underlying graphs.
+The connectivity of a graph plays an important role to discuss Hamiltonicity.
+In the case of maps, significant progress has been made using the connectivity of the underlying graphs.
+It goes back to 1931 when Whitney \cite{whitney(1931)} initiated the theory of Hamiltonian cycle in maps and he used the connectivity of the underlying graphs.
 He proved that every triangulation of the sphere is Hamiltonian if it is 4-connected.
-Tutte \cite{tutte(1956)} generalized this result for arbitrary 4-connected maps on the sphere.
-Grunbaum \cite{grunbaum(1970)} conjectured that every 4-connected map on the Projective plane is Hamiltonian.
-Later this conjecture was proved by Thomas and Yu \cite{ThYu(1994)}.
-Brunet et al. \cite{BrNaNe(1999)} showed that every 5-connected triangulation of Klein bottle is Hamiltonian.
-For the torus, Grunbaum \cite{grunbaum(1970)} and Nash-Williams \cite{NaWi(1973)} proposed the following conjecture.
+Tutte \cite{tutte(1956)} generalized this result for an arbitrary 4-connected map on the sphere.
+Grunbaum \cite{grunbaum(1970)} conjectured that every 4-connected map on the Projective plane is Hamiltonian, which was proved by Thomas and Yu \cite{ThYu(1994)}.
+Brunet et al. \cite{BrNaNe(1999)} showed that every 5-connected triangulation on the Klein bottle is Hamiltonian.
+For the torus, Grunbaum \cite{grunbaum(1970)} and Nash-Williams \cite{NaWi(1973)} posed the following conjecture.